Hub-OS/documentation-website/docs/02-server/04-lua-api/13-async.md

 ### `Async.await(async_iterator)`

-Retruns an iterator from an async iterator (an iterator which returns promises).
+Returns an iterator from an async iterator (an iterator which returns promises).

 Can only be used within a coroutine.
 Use `Async.promisify()` to let the server handle resuming the coroutine.